sandv123/air-pollution-analytics/README.md

 ## Data used in the analysis

-I will use the publicly available data.
-For now I plan to use these data sources:
+I will use data, publicly available for free from the following sources:

 *   Air quality data from [OpenAQ](https://openaq.org)

-> OpenAQ API provides a `measurement` method, that returns all measurements for a given sensor for the specified time period.
-I decided to retrieve data for all sensors within am 8 km radius of the Belgrade center for the past 5 years.
+> OpenAQ API provides data from multiple sensors operated by third parties.
+For my purposes I retrieve data from all sensors within the 8 km radius of the Belgrade center for the past 5 years.
 > The data is retrieved in JSON format, and to significantly save on storage space (I use Databricks Free Edition, so I suppose there is a limit to what I can store for free), I gzip every file before I store it on disk.
 This reduces the size of the raw data aproximately 50-fold.

 *   Weather data from [Open-meteo](https://open-meteo.com/)